Nathan Healy

 Property Tax Exemption State tax exemption No property tax on value added to homes from solar panels.
 Learn More

-Maine’s Net Energy Billing (NEB) program allows homeowners and businesses to offset their electricity bills using small renewable energy systems like solar panels.
-You can either install your own system on your property or participate in a shared community solar project within your utility’s service area.
-The program is available to all electric utility customers and covers renewable generators up to 5 MW in size.
+Maine’s Net Energy Billing (NEB) program allows you to offset your electricity bills using power generated from small renewable energy systems like solar panels.
+You can either install your own system on your property or participate in a shared community solar project located anywhere within your utility’s service territory.
+The program is available to all residential customers and offers two ways to receive credits on your electric bill.

 Ready to start saving with solar?